tatsumoto-ren/tatsumoto-ren.github.io/blog/jp1k-anki-deck.md

 Now to make the furigana hidden by default add a class name or id to the tag around the target word.
-This class name will be used shortly to refer to the tag.
+The class name will be used to refer to the tag.

 ```
 <div class="question">{{furigana:WordFurigana}}</div>
 ```

-Finally, you need a css rule that tells Anki to keep the furigana hidden by default, and a second rule that tells to make it visible on hover.
+Finally, you need a CSS rule that tells Anki to keep the furigana hidden by default, and a second rule that tells to make it visible on hover.

 ```